kshvmdn/tweetbot/README.md

-# Twitter AutoReply
+# Tweetbot
 Automatically respond to tweets that contain a specific string.
-Built with [Tweepy](http://www.tweepy.org) and [APScheduler](https://apscheduler.readthedocs.org/en/latest/).
+Built with [Tweepy](http://www.tweepy.org).

 ### Usage